wch/r-source/src/extra/xdr/README.txt

 [A later version of ONC/RPC is available at http://www.plt.rwth-aachen.de/ks/english/oncrpc.html]

-For copyright see the Sun copyright in COPYRGHT.TXT and the header of xdr.c.
+For copyright see the Oracle copyright in COPYRGHT.TXT and the header of xdr.c.

 The only changes I made were